 The design is inspired by the Qatari flag, the colour of the FIFA World Cup trophy, and the deserts that surround the city of Doha.

-This comes to continue the journey of the official match ball of the group stages, “Al Rihla”, or The Journey, in Arabic.
-“Al Hilm” translates to The Dream.
+The ball used in the final game of Qatar 2022 came as a continuation to the journey of the official match ball of the group stages, “Al Rihla”, or The Journey, in Arabic.

 Al Hilm is the first FIFA World Cup semi-finals and final ball made using only water-based inks and glues.
 The ball was also carefully designed with the environment at its core.

-The design, meanwhile, is based on a subtle triangular pattern on a textured gold base colour that is inspired by the Qatari flag, the colour of the FIFA World Cup trophy, and the region’s sparkling deserts that surround the city of Doha.
+The design is based on a subtle triangular pattern on a textured gold base colour that is inspired by the Qatari flag, the colour of the FIFA World Cup trophy, and the region’s sparkling deserts that surround the city of Doha.